 - Make sure that I walk around in it, act like I’m driving in it, and sit down in it.

 Decision time.
 Choose THE one or send them all back.
-Here’s a round up of coats that would look great on petite frames.

 Stick With The Classics and They Will Treat You Well

 I am a true believer in sticking with the classics when it comes to outerwear.
 Well, actually all of your wardrobe.
 They never let you down.
-So just remember to invest in good quality wool fabrics, puffer jackets that have thin down lining, silhouettes and cuts that flatter your figure.
+So just remember to invest in good quality wool fabrics, puffer jackets that have a thin down lining, silhouettes, and cuts that flatter your figure.
 You will be able to enjoy those coats for many years to come.
 Your wear per cost will make you smile in the end.